Tips for Caregivers on Loved Ones with Dementia

-It seems like yesterday at times, that this individual that now requires help bathing was just helping you to get ready for prom….
+It seems like yesterday at times, this individual that now requires help bathing was just helping you to get ready for prom….

 There is no question, dementia is a tough disease.
 It is a disease that has a spectrum of presentations.